Nanoshrine-Interactive/holiday-hackathon/README.md

 # Hello!

-I ended up joining very late and only worked on this for a day or so.
+I joined super late, but still wanted to explore the protocol.

-Even though it's missing most of the features I felt I should still share the full idea.
+I almost finished the 3D scene beacon storage node uploading but ran into CORS issues.
+I was aiming to have a fully hosted R3F scene completely on-chain, no external dep.
+Even though it's missing most of the features I felt I should still share the full concept.

-Video Demo and WWeb3 rant: TDB
+**Video Demo and rant:** [CLICK ME](https://www.youtube.com/watch?v=VOotGqwAxy0)

 # Forward.lens